mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Step away from the desk!"

-"Ooh so you _do_ know what's happening to Holrag.
-Or maybe you know where they took my assistant."
+"Ooh so you _do_ know what's happening in Holrag.
+Maybe you know why they're planning to destroy Heiko.
+Should I tell the world what you're doing here?"

 He didn't say a word, but held his apprehensive stance.
 Melna glanced at the space across the table, her hand still at the ready.